shinzlet/site/_posts/2021-01-13-home-automation.md

 have stopped receiving updates), I decided to finally get around to setting up [HomeAssistant](https://home-assistant.io), an open-source home automation controller.
-It aims to unify IoT devices by allowing you to control everything at one interface, and also allows you to set up a smarthome that stinks a little less of corporate spyware.
+It aims to unify IoT devices by allowing you to control everything at one interface, and also allows you to set up a smart home that stinks a little less of corporate spyware.